 Turning to run, I tripped over Elsa’s remains.
 Blood, organs, and rendered flesh squished under my weight.
 My hand went into her stomach.
 Gagging, I slipped off her corpse into a stall.

 The boards gave me a moment of concealment, but I had no illusion about their usefulness as protection.
-The strength of the beast would make short work of my hiding spot.
+If I was found, the beast would make short work of my hiding spot.

 Lightning struck nearby, temporarily overwhelming my senses with the painful crack of electricity.